szocske19/lecture-notes-wiki/mdsd/2016/2016_eclipse_basics.md

 Introduction
 ------------

 The following chapter serves as an introduction to the Eclipse Development Environment.
-Eclipse is used in  both the Model Driven Software Development and Service Integration courses.

 ![](mdsd/2016/eclipse_basics/eclipse_splashscreen.png)